spheten/soane/readme.md

 # The path to your notes directory.
 Tildes and variables welcome.
 SOANE_DIR = "~/path/to/notes"

-# The extension your note files use.
+# The file extension your notes use.
 No leading dot, please.
 SOANE_EXT = "txt"
 ```